thedude0606/options_copy_TB/DECISIONS.md

 **Decision**: Use SQLite for local data storage.
 **Rationale**: SQLite provides a lightweight, file-based database solution that is easy to set up and maintain, while still offering robust SQL capabilities for data storage and retrieval.

+### 5. Yahoo Finance API for Historical Data
+**Decision**: Use Yahoo Finance API as an alternative to Schwab API for historical price data retrieval.
+**Rationale**: The Schwab API client lacks the 'price_history' method needed for historical data retrieval.
+Yahoo Finance API provides a reliable and comprehensive alternative source for historical price data, ensuring the application can continue to function without disruption.

 ## Design Patterns Used

 ### 1. Factory Pattern